mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/index.md

 #### Browser On Mobile Device

-You can reach hosts via a local ip using your mobile browser
+You can reach hosts via a local ip using your mobile browser.

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/mobile.png)

-#### Using Ports